meom-configurations/eORCA12.L75-GJM2020/DOC_eORCA12.L75/eORCA12.L75-GJM2020/README.md

 ```
 ### 3.7 Internal Wave Mixing (Casimir de Lavergne parameterization).
 #### 3.7.1 Making of IWM files
 This parameterization requires a set of file providing information about the available energy and the length scale.
+Casimir
-Casimir provided a set of files for different model resolution and the original one on a regular 1/4 degree grid.
+provided a set of files for different model resolution and the original one on a regular 1/4 degree grid.
 Romain Bourdallé Badie from MOI, used interpolation on the fly for those fields, without problems.
-I will follow this advice.
+I would have followed this advice, but the actual
+code in NEMO needs modification for the use of `fldread` procedure.
+For the sake of simplicity (due to the lack of time), I will use SOSIE
+and produce the files on the `eORCA12.L75` grid, and use the original code (with hard coded file names ...).

 #### 3.7.2 Related namelist block

+## 4. Setting up the SI3 model (ICE)
+### 4.1 Rationale
+In order to set up the ice model configuration we will follow the advices of Camille Lique and Claude Talandier, having a strong expertise
+of the arctic.
+Many of their advices were also taken with regard to the choice of parameterization for the ocean (see above).
+In this chapter
+we only discuss choices related to the ice model.